fritz-araujo/fritz-araujo/README.md

 - 👨🏽‍💻 I’m looking to collaborate on as many coding projects as I can, to keep improving my skills.

-- 📫 You can reach me through LinkedIn or Instagram.
+- 📫 You can reach me through LinkedIn.

 - 😄 Pronouns: he/him